-The Land Rover Defender is quite possibly the world’s most iconic 4X4; yes, even beating out the Jeep Wrangler.
-The Defender has proven itself just as adept at desert crossings, as it is at forging rivers, and navigating mountain passes.
-But, 2020 brings an all-new Defender, re-imagined for the 21st century.
+The Land Rover Defender is quite possibly the world’s most iconic 4X4.
+Yes, that means even beating out our home grown Jeep Wrangler.
+Around the globe the Defender has proven itself just as adept at desert crossings, as it is at forging rivers, and navigating mountain passes.
+But, now arrives an all-new Defender, re-imagined for the 21st century.

-As is tradition, there will be two versions, this 4-door 110, and a shorter wheelbase 2-door 90 which will arrive for ’21.
+As is tradition, there will be two versions, a 4-door model 110, and a shorter wheelbase 2-door 90 which will arrive later this year.

 There are multiple settings to choose from, but we mostly just left it in auto and it seemed to figure things out on its own just fine.
 Our tester’s 20-inch tires struggled a bit for grip in the sloppiest mud; yet the Defender never got us stuck, or even lost momentum really.

-The Defender’s new all-aluminum D7x architecture is the stiffest body structure Land Rover has ever produced; and is apparently so robust that they needed to come up with more intensive testing procedures during development.
+The Defender’s new all-aluminum architecture is the stiffest body structure Land Rover has ever produced.

-Just as much has changed inside; while not sacrificing durability or practicality.
-Indeed, the fully digitized, driver changeable instrument display, leather seating, and other luxury amenities on our SE model would certainly be foreign to 1990’s 110 owners.
+Just as much has changed inside, while not sacrificing durability or practicality.
+Indeed, the fully digitized, driver changeable instrument display, leather seating, and other luxury amenities on our SE tester would certainly be foreign to 1990’s 110 owners.

 First and foremost, fans should be happy to know that despite the modern looks, the 2020 Land Rover Defender still hauls the goods when it comes to off-road performance.
-Yet, the rebirth of this British Empire legend has delivered more than just go-anywhere abilities combined with British sensibilities; it’s a new Defender for a new age, equipped to take you on whatever adventures you have in mind, whether it’s around the block, or around the world.
+Yet, the rebirth of this British Empire legend, has delivered more than just go-anywhere ability combined with British sensibilities.
+It is a new Defender for a new age, equipped to take you on whatever adventures you have in mind, whether it’s around the block, or around the world.